 - Name – A tavern name is important.
 The Blind Eye, The Dead Pig, Gilroy’s Pub.
 Most Taverns have inventive names in fantasy settings, but other places don’t.
 The bakery in town is called the bakery, but a tavern has a name and a reputation.

 - Map – Your tavern map should show the rooms on each floor and their purpose.
 Storage, kitchen, front of house all are main floor needs.
 Upstairs you will usually find a collection of rooms and perhaps an area for bathing.
-The basement is for extra storage, brewing, and quests where fight rats.
+The basement is for extra storage, brewing, and quests to fight rats.
 Make sure you look at the size of the tavern and estimate how many people can fit in it.
 It should be large enough to accommodate a large portion of a town’s population.

 - Services – Put down a list of services.
 Write down a price and run with it.
 If you want to flesh these out more or add custom services to the list, just reference the description or write up the details for the service.
 Players will always ask, so be ready to describe it.